chainflip-io/chainflip-backend/state-chain/pallets/cf-online/README.md

 - Validator: A node that is producing blocks.
 - Heartbeat: A term used to measure the liveness of a validator.
-- Heartbeat interval: The duration in time, measured in blocks we would expect to receive a heartbeat from a validator.
+- Heartbeat interval: The duration in time, measured in blocks we would expect to receive a heartbeat from a node.
 - Online: A node that is online has successfully submitted a heartbeat during the last two heartbeat intervals.
-- Missing: A node that hasn't submitted a heartbeat in the last heartbeat interval
+- Awaiting: A node that hasn't submitted a heartbeat during the last heartbeat interval
 - Offline: A node that is considered offline when they have *not* submitted a heartbeat during the last two heartbeat intervals.